 “Here are some takeaways,” Raychaudhuri tweeted to her nearly 1,500 Twitter followers.
 “Over the 5 years [2012-2016], at least 9,302 people were injured by police.
 At least 4,210 of those were serious enough that the subject was hospitalized.”

-Raychaudhuri, who graduated with a master’s degree in journalism in 2017, works on NJ Advance Media’s data and investigations team, helping their readers make sense of big data.
+Raychaudhuri, who graduated with an MS in journalism in 2017, works on NJ Advance Media’s data and investigations team, helping their readers make sense of big data.

 For Raychaudhuri, the numbers help connect dots of truth to form a story.
 “There is a power in data,” she said.
 Gathering information, analyzing and interpreting large data sets, and verifying those data sets are part of her everyday practice as a journalist.
 “There’s a structure to it, a technique,” she said.